ovainola/ovainola.github.com/_posts/2017-14-5-Neural_networks_categorization_problem.md

 ![png](/images/machine_learning_support_vector_machine/kuva_3.png)

 Results look quite good.
-I wanted to do this post first, since in the next post there's quite alot of stuff to go through.
-We're going to cover atleast following subjects: neural network, feed forward, back propagation and softmax classifier.
+I wanted to do this post first, since in the next post there's quite a lot of stuff to go through and trying to fit multiclass things in the post would've been quite hopeless.
+In the next post we're going to cover at least following subjects: neural network, feed forward, back propagation and softmax classifier.
 Till next time!